HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **condition** Expression that will be evaluted during program execution to either true or false.
 **const** Type qualifier used to specify that the object or variable is not modifiable.
 **constexpr** Specifier used to declare that it is possible to evaluate the value of the function or variable at compile time.
+**const pointer** Pointers that hold a constant memory address.
+Because the address is const, the pointer must be initialized.
 **cout** Object of class type ostream, used for writing data to an output.
 **curly brace** Symbol that comes i two different shapes, the open curly ({), and the close curly (}).
 Used to indicate where a block starts and ends in the code.
 D